michellekuruvilla/michellekuruvilla_2025/computing.md

     <li>C. Hannah writes a message to send to Isabel and hides the message under a rock behind the soccer field.
 Hannah gives Isabel the exact location of the rock so that only Isabel can find the message.</li>
     <li>D. Juan writes a message to send to Kelly and slides the message through a slot in the front of Kelly’s locker.
 Juan knows that Kelly has not shared her locker combination with anyone, so no one other than Kelly will be able to read the message.</li>
   </ul>
-  <p><strong>Answer: </strong>B, because Symmetric encryption uses the same key for both encryption and decryption.
-In this scenario, both Finn and Gwen use the same secret key to encode and decode messages, making it an example of symmetric encryption.</p>
+  <p><strong>Answer: </strong><span class="answer">B, because Symmetric encryption uses the same key for both encryption and decryption.
+In this scenario, both Finn and Gwen use the same secret key to encode and decode messages, making it an example of symmetric encryption.</span></p>
 </div>

 <div class="popquiz">